Close Menu

 JMeter Version History

 Since JMeter is a desktop-based Java app, it needs a compatible JVM to run.
-For example, we are going to install JMeter 3.0 on a Windows 7 system.
+For example, we will install JMeter 3.0 on a Windows 7 system.
 So it’ll require Java 7+.

-For a note, if you are planning to build some project, then download the JDK package only.
+For a note, if you plan to build some project, download the JDK package only.
 Next, you should check the installed Java version.
 So open the terminal and run the following command.

 C:\Users\jmeter>java -version